open-models-platform/open-models-iecho/safety/README.md

 ## Mission Statement

-Our mission at LAION-AI OpenAssistant safety team is to create a safety pipeline that is not only compatible with the OpenAssistant model and project but can also integrate with other systems outside of it.
+Our mission at open-models-platform OpenAssistant safety team is to create a safety pipeline that is not only compatible with the OpenAssistant model and project but can also integrate with other systems outside of it.
 We are dedicated to making this pipeline modifiable and robust to accommodate the diverse preferences of our